cldellow/datasette-ui-extras/README.md

   preferences about how to view a table)
 - to require JavaScript
 - to release UI changes
+- to release features that only work on smaller datasets
+  - 100 tables, with 1M rows?
+Sure.
+  - 100,000 tables, with 1B rows?
+No.

 I think these are generally reasonable tradeoffs -- as a plugin that users opt-in to, we have the luxury of being more aggressive in our minimum requirements